Trade Forex Trading

 7. GBP JPY

-The above symbols represent currencies of their various countries, the three letter naming format is used.
-This is the format used in FX when trading these currencies, for those not familiar with currency symbols the above represent the following; USD - US Dollar, EUR - EURO, GBP - Great Britain Pound, JPY - Japanese Yen and CHF - Swiss Franc.
+The above trading symbols represent currencies of their various countries, the three letter naming format is used.
+This is the format used in FX when trading these currencies, for those not familiar with currency symbols the above represent the following; USD - US Dollar, EUR - EURO, GBP - Great Britain Pound, JPY - Japanese Yen & CHF - Swiss Franc.

-The USD is the most traded pair
+The USD is the most transacted pair

 USD - 85 % of all daily market transactions